-An independent advisory panel recommended December 17 that the Food and Drug Administration (FDA) issue an emergency authorization for the COVID-19 vaccine candidate developed by Moderna Inc.
+An advisory panel recommended December 10 that the Food and Drug Administration (FDA) issue an emergency authorization for the COVID-19 vaccine candidate developed by Pfizer Inc. and German partner BioNTech.

 The Vaccines and Related Biological Products Advisory Committee voted 17-4, with one abstention, that the benefits of the Pfizer-BioNTech COVID-19 vaccine outweigh its risks for use in individuals 16 years of age and older.
 The FDA is expected to follow the recommendation of the independent advisors and issue an emergency use authorization (EUA) for the vaccine candidate shortly.